 Israel's transfer pricing regime is regulated under Section 85A (Section 85A) of the Israeli Tax Ordinance (the Ordinance), which came into effect on 29 November 2006 and applies to corporate tax.
-Guidance regarding transfer pricing is provided in several tax circulars issued by the Israel Tax Authority (ITA), the most recent at the time of writing being Tax Circular 1/2020 (initially titled Tax Circular 8/2020) with regard to the burden of proof in transfer pricing audits.
+Guidance regarding transfer pricing is provided in several tax circulars issued by the Israel Tax Authority (ITA).

-The scope of transfer pricing regulations in Israel is limited to cross-border transactions in which a special relationship (as defined below) exists between the parties to the transaction.
-Transfer pricing issues normally arise in relation to transactions carried out by companies that are part of a multinational group; however, the ITA has recently started to implement the principles of Section 85A unofficially with respect to related-party transactions within Israel.
-According to Section 85A and the Regulations, the tax assessment officer (AO) may issue an approval that certain one-time transactions are excluded from the scope of the Regulations; however, such approvals are rare.
+The scope of transfer pricing regulations in Israel is limited to cross-border transactions in which a 'special relationship' (as defined below) exists between the parties to the transaction.
+However, the ITA unofficially implements the principles of Section 85A with respect to related-party transactions within Israel, mainly when involving entities that receive tax benefits (e.g., preferred technological enterprise) or that carry losses.

 The term 'special relationship' includes the association between an individual (including an entity) and that individual's relatives, the control of one party to the transaction over the other, or the control of one individual over the other parties to the transaction, whether directly or indirectly, individually or jointly with other individuals.